-Before we match up students and trained tutors, each student completes a one-hour skills assessment and interview with the staff.
-This helps the staff learn about the student’s skills, motivations, and goals.
-Once a match has been made between the student and tutor, the two will determine when and where they will meet one-on-one; tutoring is done in public locations such as libraries, parks, or cafes.
-Generally, the student and tutor will meet twice a week for an hour or an hour and a half but only the student and tutor will decide with one another.
+Before we match up learners and trained tutors, each learner completes a one-hour skills assessment and interview with the staff.
+This helps the staff learn about the learners' skills, motivations, and goals.
+Once a match has been made between the learner and tutor, the two will determine when and where they will meet one-on-one; tutoring is done in public locations such as libraries, parks, or cafes.
+Generally, the learner and tutor will meet twice a week for 1 or 1.5 hours.

 Interested in becoming a tutor?
 Want to help someone improve their reading and writing skills?
 Did you graduate from high school?
 Before tutoring, we ask you to attend a 2- or 3-day, 12-hour training course.
 You will be taught nationally recognized adult tutoring methods as well as how to use the materials and skillbooks.
 This training will also address common scenarios that could occur in tutoring.

-The tutor will be matched with an assessed student.
+The tutor will be matched with an assessed learner.
 A minimum commitment of six months is required.

 To begin tutoring, call or email to register for our Adult Literacy Orientation and Training.